-Traditional Polish cuisine, which was suppressed along with other aspects of Polish culture during Communist times, has made a comeback with a new generation of chefs reinventing old dishes.
-The traditional Polish foods that diners encounter today are flavorful, hearty, complex, and a bit lighter to accommodate modern palates.
+When it comes to visiting Poland, sampling the traditional Polish cuisine—which was suppressed along with other aspects of Polish culture during Communist times but has made a comeback with a new generation of chefs reinventing old favorites—has become a favorite for foreign travelers.

-Like many Eastern European countries, Poland’s traditional foods are rooted in Slavic fare.
+Modern Polish cuisine is flavorful, hearty, complex, and lighter than traditional dishes, mostly to accommodate modern palates, but like many Eastern European countries, Poland’s traditional foods are rooted in Slavic fare.

 However, Polish food also has influences from Italian and French cuisines, which date back to the medieval Polish court.